Should my employer be paying me for my travel time? Ohio Overtime Lawyers

 If an employee does not return home at the end of the day, then this is considered travel away from home.
 Travel away from home is work time.

-Contact our office for a FREE consultation with an Ohio Overtime Lawyer if you have questions about overtime wages or travel time.
+Contact our office for a FREE consultation with Ohio Overtime Lawyers if you have questions about overtime wages or travel time.

 We are here to help you with any issues related to your compensation.
 Depending on the type of travel, you may be entitled to compensation for this time.
-Please feel free to contact our office today to speak with an Ohio Overtime Lawyer about compensation, travel time, overtime, wages, or any other questions you have about your employer’s timekeeping.
-You may contact our office for a FREE consultation with an Ohio Overtime Lawyer by filling out the information on our contact page or calling 1-614-949-1181.
+Please feel free to contact our office today to speak with our Ohio Overtime Lawyers about compensation, travel time, overtime, wages, or any other questions you have about your employer’s timekeeping.
+You may contact our office for a FREE consultation with Ohio Overtime Lawyers by filling out the information on our contact page or calling 1-614-949-1181.